 You should note that the iPhone 14 Pro Max does not have a physical SIM card slot, at least in the US.
 The Samsung Galaxy S23 Ultra shall have two physical SIM card slots.

 Let’s talk about the display now.
 The iPhone 14 Pro Max has a 6.7-inch 120Hz OLED screen with a resolution of 1290p and a peak brightness of 2000 nits.
-And as per the latest leaks, the Galaxy S23 Ultra will feature a 6.8-inch 120Hz OLED screen with QHD+ resolution and a peak brightness of over 1750 nits.
+As per the latest leaks, the Galaxy S23 Ultra will feature a 6.8-inch 120Hz OLED screen with QHD+ resolution and a peak brightness of over 1750 nits.
 Both smartphones support Always-ON display and LTPO technology.
 However, the Galaxy S23 Ultra is rumoured to support LTPO 3.0.

-As for display protection, the Galaxy S23 Ultra is rumoured to use the Gorilla Glass Victus 2 for protection.
+As for display protection, the Galaxy S23 Ultra is rumored to use the Gorilla Glass Victus 2 for protection.
 However, we do not know if it is better than Apple’s Ceramic Shield on the iPhone 14 Pro Max.
 The Galaxy S23 Ultra takes the win in this department.

 The Galaxy S23 Ultra will feature an ultrasonic fingerprint scanner for biometric authentication and face unlock.
 However, this face unlock is less secure than Apple’s Face ID.
 This is because Samsung uses picture-based face unlock while Apple uses IR-based that scans your face thoroughly.